jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **Majic**: The natural inclination of a person to learn, use, and hold new tools to increase their natural abilities.
 Majic inspires people to become player gods who evolve humanity and solve frontline problems.
 A majician teaches themselves, or other people, new tools.

-![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin visited the Galapagos islands in 1835.
-Each island had a different environment.
-Darwin noticed the same bird was slightly different on each island.
-He then saw each birds beak was adapted to eat one type of food like bugs, seeds, or nuts.
+![old philosophy in a new world](/img\sketches\darwins-finches.jpg) _Charles Darwin famous finches.
+These birds are adapted to eat one type of food like bugs, seeds, or nuts.
 After years of study, Darwin explained the differences using his theory of evolution (1859).
 Humanity mimics evolution by inventing and using new tools.
 Since we can drop and pick up tools, we can evolve so much faster than other lifeforms.
 It's majic that keep us evolving to use new tools._

 ===